mryap/fierce-robin/src/pages/about.md

       <td>Prepare post-campaigns reporting with DART for Publishers (DFP) </td>
       <td>Conducted A/B tests and achieved 47% improvement website sign-up for an online tax-return service using Visual Website Optimizer</td>
 <td>Moved WordPress site to new hosting provider without losing any content</td>
+<td>Using R to extract unstructured data via Twitter API on a trending hashtag.
+Collected data with 500 observations and 16 variables</td>
     </tr>
   </tfoot>
 </table>